 What about Lemon Essential Oil in my water?

-Think about this: if you want the benefit of lemon essential oil in your drinking water – why don’t you just buy a real lemon from the produce isle and squirt a bit of it into your water?
+Think about this: if you want the benefit of lemon essential oil in your drinking water – why not use a real lemon from the produce isle and squirt a bit of it into your water?
 You can even buy organic lemons, and be sure that the product you’re using is actually its full, intended, product from nature.
-I’m not saying essential oils aren’t — but since this article is on essential oil safety, I just want to point out that the most commonly desired dietary additives (lemon, peppermint, orange, etc.) are also quite readily available to us in their fruit/natural form.
-I do see how convenient it would be to just use a few drops of lemon oil out of a bottle – but maybe call me a naturalist – I still prefer the “real” food when it comes to consuming it in my diet.
+I’m not saying essential oils aren’t – but since this article is on essential oil safety and ingestion, I just want to point out that the most commonly desired dietary additives (lemon, peppermint, orange, etc.) are also quite readily available to us in their fruit form.
+I do see how convenient (and exponentially more concentrated), it would be to just use a few drops of lemon oil out of a bottle.
+But call me a naturalist – I still prefer the “real” food when it comes to consuming it in my diet.

 What do you think?
 Agree?
 Disagree?

-Let me know in the comments below!
+Let us know in the comments below!
 I look forward to reading your thoughts and being part of this discussion.

 Further Reading